YuZeng1024/AttractingContributors-Music-from-film/README.md

 # Introduction
 Hello everyone!

-Have you ever heared a song or music while you are watching a movie or anime?
+Have you ever heared a song or music you like while you are watching a movie or anime?

 Or you heared a song attracted you so much, then you go to watch the movie?